felipecustodio/resume/README.md

 https://github.com/pirataspinhal

-**Feb 2016 - Present**
+**Feb.
+2016 - Present**

-An interdisciplinary studies group on computer science, focusing on doing in-depth explorations of topics beyond those already covered by the university courses, aiming for a more complete and cooperative learning experience.
+An interdisciplinary studies group on computer science, focusing on doing an in-depth exploration of topics beyond those already covered by the university courses, aiming for a more complete and cooperative learning experience.

 # Skills  Competencies